 After taking the Wine Quiz, FirstLeaf asks for your email address to send you the quiz results so that you can refer to them anytime you want.
 The website shows a personalized selection tailored to your answers, which you can purchase straight away for $39.95.
 Following shipments will be sent automatically, at the stunning regular Wine Club price of $90 for a 6-bottle shipment.

 At the moment, FirstLeaf only delivers their wine bundles domestically within the United States to 44 states and Washington, D.C.
-Once you place your order, the company will ship your wines through UPS Ground and FedEx Ground, and you will usually get your parcel between 2-5 business days after placing your order.
+Once you place your order, the company will ship your wines through UPS Ground and FedEx Ground.
+You will usually get your parcel between 2-5 business days after placing your order.

 By law, FirstLeaf needs to make sure that someone 21+ signs for the wine.
 To make deliveries easier, the company offers several delivery options for wine drinkers: